Zakat al-Fitr: Purpose

-The latter view is based upon the hadith from Ibn `Abbas who related, “The Prophet of Allah enjoined Zakat al-Fitr on those who fast to shield them from any indecent act or speech, and for the purpose of providing food for the needy.
-It is accepted as Zakah for the one who pays it before the `Eid prayer, and it is sadaqah for the one who pays it after the prayer.”
+The latter view is based upon the hadith from Ibn `Abbas who related, "The Prophet of Allah enjoined Zakat al-Fitr on those who fast to shield them from any indecent act or speech, and for the purpose of providing food for the needy.
+It is accepted as Zakah for the one who pays it before the `Eid prayer, and it is sadaqah for the one who pays it after the prayer."

 Conditions

 Zakat al-Fitr is Wajib and must be distributed during a particular period of time.
 If one misses the time period without a good reason, they have sinned and must make it up.
 This form of charity becomes obligatory from sunset on the last day of fasting and remains obligatory until the beginning of Eid prayer (i.e., shortly after sunrise on the following day).
-However, it can be paid prior to the above-mentioned period, as many of the Sahabah (companions of the Prophet) used to pay Sadaqah al-Fitr a couple days before the `Eid.
+However, it can be paid prior to the above-mentioned period, as many of the Sahabah (companions of Muhammad) used to pay Sadaqah al-Fitr a couple days before the `Eid.

-After the spread of Islam the jurists permitted its payment from the beginning and middle of Ramadan so as to ensure that the Zakat al-Fitr reached its beneficiaries on the day of `Eid.
+After the spread of Islam, the jurists permitted its payment from the beginning and middle of Ramadan so as to ensure that the Zakat al-Fitr reached its beneficiaries on the day of `Eid.
 It is particularly emphasized that the distribution be before the `Eid prayers in order that the needy who receive are able to use the fitr to provide for their dependents on the day of `Eid.

-Nafi` reported that the Prophet's companion Ibn 'Umar used to give it to those who would accept it and the people used to give it a day or two before the `Eid.
+Nafi` reported that Muhammad's companion Ibn 'Umar used to give it to those who would accept it, and the people used to give it a day or two before the `Eid.

-Ibn 'Umar reported that the Prophet ordered that it (Zakat al-Fitr) be given before people go to perform the (`Eid) prayers.
+Ibn 'Umar reported that Muhammad ordered that it (Zakat al-Fitr) be given before people go to perform the (`Eid) prayers.

 One who forgets to pay this Zakat al-Fitr on time should do so as soon as possible even though it will not be counted as Zakat al-Fitr.